What is post-traumatic stress disorder (PTSD)?

 Which treatment first?

-The National Institute for Clinical Excellence (NICE) guidelines suggest that trauma-focussed psychological therapies (CBT or EMDR) should be offered before medication, wherever possible.
+The National Institute for Clinical Excellence (NICE) guidelines suggest that trauma-focused psychological therapies (CBT or EMDR) should be offered before medication, wherever possible.

 Helping yourself with PTSD